Opinion | Republicans have a reimagined view of state power — one without constraint

 Something has changed, and it isn’t that a wave of extremist Republicans got elected at the state level and pushed out their “reasonable” predecessors.
 That may be part of the story, but it didn’t all happen at once, like the tea party wave of 2010.

-Instead, extreme Republicans have gotten elected to state legislatures over the course of the last few elections and have worked their way up the ranks.
+Instead, extreme Republicans have gotten elected to state legislatures over the course of the past few elections and have worked their way up the ranks.
 You’re familiar with trolls in Congress, such as Reps.
 Marjorie Taylor Greene (R-Ga.) and Lauren Boebert (R-Colo.), but there are dozens or even hundreds like them in state legislatures around the country.

 Even Republicans who have been in office for many years are going along with this new radicalism.
 The extremists are working with their party’s leadership.
 Whether out of fear of being primaried or because they finally feel free to indulge their darkest fantasies, the longer-serving members seem nearly as enthusiastic about this new lack of restraint as anyone.
 And the bills have support from Republican governors who are hardly insurgents within their party.